 In keeping with the many research studies on bell pepper carotenoids, it’s worth noting the great antioxidant benefits provided by this group of bell pepper phytonutrients.
 One cup of freshly sliced bell pepper contains about 1,500 micrograms of beta-carotene, the equivalent of approximately 1/3rd small carrot.
 Interestingly, red bell peppers may contain greater amounts of beta-carotene than their fellow bell peppers in the yellow and orange category.
 However, these yellow and orange bell peppers still contain more total carotenoids than the reds.
 On the list of potential carotenoids provided by bell peppers are alpha-carotene, antheraxanthin, beta-carotene, capsanthin, capsorubin, cryptoflavin, cryptoxanthin, lutein, lycopene, vicenin, and zeaxanthin.
 We use the word “potential” because specific carotenoids (and other phytonutrients) can vary substantially as these vegetables mature.
 For example, while many varieties of bell peppers provide the carotenoids lycopene, others do not.
 (In fact, our nutrient profile for bell peppers does not show any lycopene to be present, since this specific carotenoid was not identified in the variety of bell pepper that was analyzed.
 Unless you have a special reason for wanting to increase your intake of one particular carotenoid in your meal plan, we recommend that you consider enjoying the full variety of colors in which bell peppers can be found.
 In that way, you will be most likely to maximize your intake not only of different carotenoids but of bell pepper phytonutrients as a whole

 They include cardiovascular disease, obesity, and diseases related to the regulation of blood sugar.
 What these diseases have in common (along with other diseases as well) is an underlying component of oxidative stress.
 We would expect this component to become less problematic with improved dietary intake of antioxidants.
-In addition, because many of these antioxidant phytonutrients also act in an anti-inflammatory capacity, we would expect these anti-inflammatory benefits to contribute to lower risk in each of the above disease areas.
-What is lacking, however, at this point in the research process are large-scale studies that focus on bell pepper intake in everyday meal plans.
+In addition, because many of these antioxidants, phytonutrient also act in as an anti-inflammatory capacity, we would expect these anti-inflammatory benefits to contribute to lower risk in each of the above disease areas.
 Animal studies have already shown blood sugar-lowering effects following intake of bell pepper extracts, and lab studies have also suggested different metabolic pathways through which blood sugar might be lowered.
-But human studies are needed to confirm these same benefits from ordinary food intake.
+But we need human studies to confirm these same benefits from ordinary food intake.
 In terms of cardiovascular benefits, we have seen studies showing bile acid-binding by fiber-related nutrients in bell peppers.
-Because this binding process prevents the absorption of bile acids up into the body, our liver will seek to replace them by breaking down cholesterol into its component parts – namely, bile acids.
+Because this binding process prevents the absorption of bile acids up into the body, our liver will seek to replace them by breaking down cholesterol into its parts – namely, bile acids.
 So the net result here can be a reduction in our blood cholesterol level.
 But similar to the research on blood sugar, we need studies on everyday meal plans to draw conclusions about food intake of bell pepper.

 3. The health of The Eye